 Machine translation is an effective way to maximize the volume of translated content given a restrictive budget.
 Translating content such as blogs and news releases is a good way to generate more traffic on your foreign platforms although machine translation isn’t recommended for these as they are a creative medium and impact could be lost across languages.

 Tips for technology companies with a wide-reaching global presence

 High-revenue technology companies have the opportunity to invest in multilingual Search Engine Optimisation (SEO) and Translation Memory when expanding their presence abroad.
 These two tools require time and money but their return on investment is worth it to engage foreign audiences.

 Concerning translation memory, they are databases that record translations for future use.
 If you have particular phrases that continually crop up then the tool will remember and instantly replace them, speeding the process and allowing the post-editor or translator to focus on the stuff that requires attention.
-In other words, TM helps translating new content thanks to past translated content which allows the translator to increase productivity and reduce mistakes.
-Translation memory is very efficient for repetitive contents such as websites content, guide lines content and product description.
+In other words, TM helps translate new content thanks to past translated content which allows the translator to increase productivity and reduce mistakes.
+Translation memory is very efficient for repetitive content such as website content, guidelines content, and product description.
 Consequently, translation memory is a great tool to reduce the effort for consumer technology translation and improve brand awareness thanks to accurate and high-quality translation.